 Emphasis on nonpharmacological treatments

 When possible and appropriate, care should be provided through behavioral modification and environmental interventions rather than pharmacological treatments.
-Such treatments may not be effective for some people (see also Quality and Safety in Health Care—Medical Research as well as Long-Term Services and Supports section on nursing home use of physical and chemical restraints).
+However, such treatments may not be effective for some people (see also this chapter’s section on Medical Research as well as Long-Term Services and Supports section on nursing home use of physical and chemical restraints).

 Focus on disparities